LaunchPadLab/lp-hoc/docs.md

 -   `endpoint` **[string][69]** The endpoint for the upload request.
 Can also be set via `CLOUDINARY_ENDPOINT` in `process.env`. (optional, default `https://api.cloudinary.com/v1_1/`)
 -   `fileType` **[string][69]** The type of file. (optional, default `auto`)
 -   `cloudinaryPublicId` **[string][69]?** The name of the file stored in Cloudinary.
+-   `createPublicId` **[string][69]?** A function to generate a custom public id for the uploaded file.
+This function is passed the file object and is expected to return a string.
+Overridden by the `cloudinaryPublicId` prop.
 -   `requestOptions` **[object][72]** Options for the request, as specified by (`lp-requests`)[https://github.com/LaunchPadLab/lp-requests/blob/master/src/http/http.js]. (optional, default `DEFAULT_REQUEST_OPTIONS`)

 ### Examples